fuller-inc/bqx/README.md

 ### Where are documentations?
-We're sorry but documentation is now being written.
+We're sorry but documentation is not available right now.
 It will be published on ReadTheDocs.org soon.
 Stay tuned.